samblenny/feather-tft-clock/README.md

    has 4 digits, there are sub-modes to show hours and minutes (hhmm), minutes and seconds (mmss), year, month (mon), or day.

-3) Time Set Mode lets you set the clock's year, month, day, hour, minutes, and seconds.
-Time Set Mode has the same sub-modes as Clock Mode.
+3) Set Mode lets you set the clock's year, month, day, hour, minutes, and seconds.
+Set Mode has the same sub-modes as Clock Mode.

 ### Order of Sub-modes